 The best way to check if someone is a qualified Plastic Surgeon is to look for the full initials FRACS (Plas Surg) after their name (not just ‘FRACS’ which means they are a surgeon in any field from urology to general surgery).
 You can also visit the Australian Society of Plastic Surgeons website and check their member register as all Plastic Surgeons working in the Hunter Region are members.

-Things to look out for when doing your research
+Things to look out for when doing your research on surgeons

 1. Is the surgeon qualified?

 Are they a qualified Plastic Surgeon with the proper FRACS (Plas Surg) initials and can be found on the Australian Society of Plastic Surgeons database?

 2. Do they have proper before and after procedure photos?

 Are you able to easily view their previous work on their website or social media?
 Unfortunately, we see many clinics who rely on pretty stock images of teenage models they have purchased who have never even experienced surgery.
 You should be able to see the results that a surgeon actually delivers for patients before you commit your time and money to a consultation.